Robert Stanton (soccer)

-Robert Stanton (born 15 April 1972 in Sydney, Australia) is a former Australian football (soccer) player, recently head coach for Newcastle Jets's A-league side and current assistant of Iraq.
-He primarily played as a defender.
+Robert Stanton (born 15 April 1972) is an Australian soccer coach and former player who primarily played as a defender.
+He is the current assistant coach of the Iraq national team.

 Club career

 Stanton began his football career at the Australian Institute of Sport before signing with Sydney Croatia in the National Soccer League.
 He remained there until the close of the 1994–95 season before signing with Marconi-Fairfield.
 He enjoyed two seasons at Bossley Park before signing for Wollongong City FC, where he saw more regular starting appearances.
 Overall, his time at Wollongong was successful, playing 152 games for club and scoring seven goals.
 He was a part of two championship-winning squads, starting in the 1999–2000 NSL Grand Final at Subiaco Oval, Western Australia against Perth Glory.
 Stanton played the entire match but was one of only two Wolves players to not take a penalty in the 7–6 penalty shootout.
 The following year, Stanton made an appearance from the substitute bench in the 2000–01 winning grand final over South Melbourne at Parramatta Stadium, New South Wales.
 Stanton replaced goalscorer Sasho Petrovski in the 73rd minute with the Wolves leading, 2–0.
 The Wolves went on to win the championship, 2–1.
 He was also a part of the Oceania Club Championship-winning squad of the 2001 tournament.
 Stanton then dropped down to the NSW Premier League with the APIA Leichhardt Tigers for the 2003–04 season.
 He finished out his playing days at the Tigers before moving into coaching.